gavin-micks/OKAI-ES200-CONTROL/README.md

 #### Where did you source the components?

-The components were sourced locally (ELELSU in London, ON), however similar components can be found at the following links:
+The components were sourced locally, however similar components can be found at the following links:

 0.96in i2c OLED display module: https://www.aliexpress.com/item/1005004355547926.html